haeyamtaiy/Apodemus_research/README.md

 bwa index GCA_001305905.1_ASM130590v1_genomic.fna.gz
 ```

-1b: Map all sequences against the reference sequence
+1b: Map all sequences against the reference genome and convert the files from sam to bam
 ```
 cd ~
 cd Research